Find Affordable College Courses

 $11,880 Average Tuition & Fees

-University of Akron Main Campus did quite well in this year’s ranking of the best value schools for computer science students.
-It came in at #6 on the list.
-Located in the midsize city of Akron, University of Akron Main Campus is a public college with a large student population.
+With a ranking of #6, University of Akron Main Campus did quite well on this year’s best value schools for computer science students.
+Located in the city of Akron, University of Akron Main Campus is a public school with a fairly large student population.

 Full Computer Science at University of Akron Main Campus Report